Skip to main content.

 Elizabeth Palmer Peabody's Chronological Grids

-Along with boxes of her textbooks, Peabody traveled with a fabric roll the size of a living room rug, which contained a floor-sized version of one of the chronological charts described in the book.
-Peabody identified the charts—in their vibrant, full-color detail—as key components of her visual pedagogy.
-As she describes in the "Advertisement" that begins the Polish-American System the charts were "intended to do for the science of history what maps do for that of geography; and they will make [it] easy to lay the foundations of historical knowledge in the minds of the young."Like Playfair, Willard, and other early proponents of data visualization, Peabody understood the value of visual communication.
-But she did not intend, as did Playfair, to produce a clarifying "picture of the past."Rather, Peabody designed her charts to be abstract rather than intuitive; to promote sustained reflection rather than immediate insight.
+An additional anecdote helps to elaborate this point.
+When Peabody boarded the train at Kneeland Street Station, on the southern edge of downtown, along with boxes of the textbooks that she hoped to sell, she also traveled with a rag-paper roll between five and six feet long.
+The roll was comprised of a stack of large-scale replicas of the data visualizations, pictured above, that appeared in the books.
+Peabody identified the charts, with their vibrant geometric abstraction, as key components of her visual epistemology.
+As she later recalled, the charts were “intended to do for the science of history what maps do for that of geography; and… [make it] easy to lay the foundations of historical knowledge in the minds of the young.”
+Like Thomas Clarkson, William Playfair, and other early proponents of data visualization, Peabody recognized the power of visual perception to crystalize the insight that leads to new knowledge.
+But she wielded that power in a very different way.
+Peabody designed her charts to be abstract rather than intuitive; to promote sustained reflection rather than immediate insight.
 And she did so with a clear goal in mind: to provoke a unique imaginative response in each viewer.
-Aligning the insight-prompting power of inductive reasoning with her own ideas about the generative potential of aesthetic judgment, Peabody placed her charts within a proto-participatory learning environment that was intended both to produce new knowledge about the past and to help envision new pathways for the future.

 One of the four chronological charts included in Elizabeth Palmer Peabody’s Chronological History of the United States.
 This chart shows the significant events of the sixteenth century.
 The chart is a 10 by 10 grid, for a total of 100 squares, each representing one year of the century.
 The chart is read from left to right and from top to bottom such that the year 1501 corresponds to the top left square and 1600 corresponds to the bottom right square.
 Each square is further divided into nine smaller squares, the position of which represents a specific type of event, according to the following key: